CartoDB/carto-workshop/02-builder-analysis/exercises/barcelona.md

 * Add `n_distri` and `n_barri` widgets from "Neighborhoods" layer.
 Order their categories based on `count_vals` (you can use any aggregate function but `COUNT`).
 * Add `ref_cadast` widget from "Blocks" layer.
 Order their categories based on `count_vals`.
 * Style "Blocks" and "Neighborhoods" as a choropleth.
 For each layer, go to the **`STYLE`** tab.
-Secondly, click on the `polygon-fill` color bar and select `BY VALUE`.
+Secondly, click on the `polygon-fill` FILL color and select `BY VALUE`.
 Select `count_vals_density`.
-Set the number of `buckets`, color palette (but flip the colors!
+Set the number of `buckets`, color scheme (but invert the colors!
 Lighter colors should show higher values in contrast to the dark basemap) and classification method as you wish.

 > We have selected `count_vals_density` instead of `count_vals`, because when we make a choropleth map with polygon layers we need to use data which is normalized, in this case by the area.